williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 id        | id of the group to update         | URL        | String                                        | TRUE     |
 idp       | Updated configuration for the IdP | Body       | [Identity Provider](#identity-provider-model) | TRUE     |

-> All properties must be specified when updating IdP configuration, **partial updates are not supported!**
+All properties must be specified when updating IdP configuration.
+Partial updates are not supported.

 ##### Response Parameters
 {:.api .api-response .api-response-params}

 Updated [Identity Provider](#identity-provider-model)

+TODO: When I substititue an idps id in postman, this request fails.

 ##### Request Example
 {:.api .api-request .api-request-example}